 2015-2016 Machine Learning for a Thermal Soaring UAV -

 This project was to develop improvements to thermal soaring algorithms for a UAV glider.
 I compared Bayesian parameter estimation and Gaussian process regression (GPR) to predict what a thermal's vertical velocity profile looks like, ending up choosing to use GPR in simulation.
 I also researched Bayesian networks, which could offer a great improvement, taking into account more than just vertical velocity, but this has been left for future work.
 Another team member implemented the centroid method for determining where a thermal is and another higher-level decision making with reinforcement learning and dynamic programming.
-Our parts have been developed separately and haven't yet been integrated.
+Our parts have been developed separately and haven't yet been fully integrated.

 2015 DHCP Spoofing Prevention -